Global Stabilization for Causally Consistent Partial Replication: Optimality of the Algorithm

 \section{Optimality of the Algorithm}

-In this section, we prove that the $GST$ computed by our algorithm is optimal in terms of remote update visibility, that is, the version of remote update is visible to the client as soon as possible.
-To show the optimality, we show that at line $5$ of Algorithm \ref{alg:server} returning any version with timestamp larger than our $GST$ value may violate causal consistency, indicating our definition of $GST$ is optimal.
-Formally, we have the following theorem. \begin{theorem} If any version $K$ with $K.ut>GST$ is returned to client $c$ from server $i$ as a result of its $GET(k)$ operation, then there may exists a version $K'$ of some key $k'$ such that $K\dep K'$ and client $c$ can access key $k'$, but version $K'$ is not visible to client $c$, which violates the causal consistency by Definition \ref{def:cc}. \end{theorem}
+In this section, we prove that the $GST$ computed by our algorithm is optimal for general partial replication regarding remote update visibility latency, which is defined as {\em the period from when a remote update is received by the server to when the remote update is visible to the client.} Recall that in general partial replication, clients are allowed to migrate among the servers freely without extra delays, and our $GST$ is optimal for this case.
+Later in Section \ref{sec:optimize}, we show that if extra delays can be introduced during the client's migration, the remote update visibility latency can be further reduced.
+To show the optimality for general partial replication, we show that at line $5$ of Algorithm \ref{alg:server}, returning any version with a timestamp larger than our $GST$ value may violate causal consistency, indicating our definition of $GST$ is optimal regarding remote update visibility latency.
+Formally, we have the following theorem. \begin{theorem} Consider Algorithm \ref{alg:client} and \ref{alg:general} for general partial replication.
+If any version $K$ with $K.ut>GST$ is returned to client $c$ from server $i$ as a result of its $GET(k)$ operation, the causal consistency may be violated.
+More specifically, there may exists a version $K'$ of some key $k'$ such that $K\dep K'$ and client $c$ can access key $k'$, but version $K'$ is not visible to client $c$. \end{theorem}